vpkgg/r6-SynX/README.md

 # r6-SynX

+Announcement, Discord Banned my account, thats why i have been replying on discord nor on here, i will get a new one soon plus update soon

 Rainbow Six siege external cheats by Vpk.
 DOES NOT include Anti-cheat bypass (maybe will add in later update)